Stanley Baldwin: Cabinet

+Domestic affairs

+Trade unions strike

-A defining feature of Baldwin's Second term was the 1926 General Strike, Baldwin handled the strike by using powers awarded to him in the Emergency Powers Act of 1920.
+A defining feature of Baldwin's Second term was the 1926 General Strike, Baldwin handled the strike by using powers awarded to him in the Emergency Powers Act 1920.
 He deployed the military and volunteers to keep essential services running.
-The strike ended when it was found to not be protected by the Trade Disputes Act of 1906, leading to the strike being called of on the 12th of May lasting just 9 days.
+The strike ended when it was found to not be protected by the Trade Disputes Act 1906, leading to the strike being called off on 12 May lasting just 9 days.
 Baldwin's government was widely credited for such an effective response to the strike.

 At Baldwin's instigation Lord Weir headed a committee to "review the national problem of electrical energy".
 It published its report on 14 May 1925 and in it Weir recommended the setting up of a Central Electricity Board, a state monopoly half-financed by the Government and half by local undertakings.
 Baldwin accepted Weir's recommendations and they became law by the end of 1926.

 The Board was a success.
 By 1939 electrical output was up fourfold and generating costs had fallen.
 Consumers of electricity rose from three-quarters of a million in 1920 to nine million in 1938, with annual growth of 700,000 to 800,000 a year (the fastest rate of growth in the world).

+Social reforms

 One of his legislative reforms was a paradigm shift in his party.
-This was the Widows, Orphans and Old Age Contributory Pensions Act of 1925, which provided a pension of 10 shillings a week for widows with extra for children, and 10 shillings a week for insured workers and their wives at 65.
+This was the Widows', Orphans' and Old Age Contributory Pensions Act 1925 (15 & 16 Geo.
+5. c.
+70), which provided a pension of 10 shillings a week for widows with extra for children, and 10 shillings a week for insured workers and their wives at 65.
 This transformed Toryism, away from its historic reliance on community (particularly religious) charities, and towards acceptance of a humanitarian welfare state which would guarantee a minimum living standard for those unable to work or who took out national insurance.

-In 1927, he was made a Fellow of the Royal Society.
+In addition, the Local Government Act 1929 (19 & 20 Geo.
+5. c.
+17) abolished the workhouse test and replaced the Poor Law with public bodies known as public assistance committees for the relief of the poor and destitute.

+Finally, the Representation of the People (Equal Franchise) Act 1928 lowered the minimum voting age for women from 30 to 21, on a par with men.